CardiffUniversityComputationalRobotics/social-multi-fed-nav-stack/README.md

 - xy_goal_tolerance (double)

+  Tolerance in the XY axis for the global goal state.

+- local_xy_goal_tolerance (double)

-  Tolerance in the XY axis for the goal state.
+  Tolerance in the XY axis for the local goal state.

 - visualize_tree: (bool)